-The “Erasmus Mundus Master of Excellence” label was granted to the Euroculture programme by the European Commission in 2005 and again in 2011.
+The “Erasmus Mundus Master of Excellence” label has been granted to the Euroculture programme by the European Commission three consecutive times: in 2005, 2011 and 2017.
 This sign of recognition confirms Euroculture’s outstanding quality as a top joint-master programme.

 The Erasmus Mundus programme is a global scheme to enhance the quality and attractiveness of European higher education worldwide.
 As an Erasmus Mundus programme, Euroculture offers a framework that promotes valuable exchange and dialogue between cultures and prepares students for a global, knowledge-based society.